Tigers vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- The Tigers have been underdogs in 66 games this season and have come away with the win 26 times (39.4%) in those contests.
+- The Tigers have been victorious in 26, or 38.8%, of the 67 contests they have been chosen as underdogs in this season.

-- Detroit has entered 13 games this season as the underdog by +180 or more and is 5-8 in those contests.
+- Detroit has a record of 5-8 in games where sportsbooks have it as underdogs of at least +180 on the moneyline.

-- The Tigers have an implied victory probability of 35.7% according to the moneyline set by sportsbooks for this matchup.
+- The Tigers have an implied victory probability of 35.7% according to the moneyline set for this matchup.

-- Detroit and its opponents have hit the over in 41 of its 77 games with a total this season.
+- Games involving Detroit have gone over the total set by sportsbooks in 42 of 78 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!